AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

 ## Details of a) can be found in folder \housing if the work is started

-b) Use the existing keyboard matrix (german layout, 89 keys, curved) Using a bigger Arduino with many I/O to deal with the 24 matrix pins.
+b) Use the existing keyboard matrix (german layout, 89 keys, slightly curved) Needs one of the bigger Arduinos with many I/O to deal with the 24 matrix pins.
   Currently in use is a full size Arduino Mega2560.
-Maybe a miniaturized version will be the final version.
-UART is not needed in the final version. current state:
+A Teensy ++2.0 is also AVR-based and the source is prepared for this tiny 2nd board. current state:
   - Done: It detects all 89 keys (needs 24pins)
   - Done: Temporary output of a detected key via UART